-At the age of 21, finished uni and unsure what to do with my life, I was not in a great place.
-My friends all seemed to have careers planned and to me they looked like they were sorted for life.
+At the age of 21, finished uni and was unsure what to do with my life, I was not in a great place.
+My friends all seemed to have careers planned and to me, they looked like they were sorted for life.
 It was in a moment of despair, desperately trawling the internet for something to make my life worthwhile that I came across the ACE website.

 Everything clicked into place.
-I had always loved animals, and going to South Africa had been a dream of mine since I was very small (and watched Wild at Heart on ITV for those of you from the UK!)
+I have always loved animals, and going to South Africa has been a dream of mine since I was very small (and watched Wild at Heart on ITV for those of you from the UK!)
 Within minutes I had applied.
 I closed my laptop and continued with the rest of my day, completely unaware of the life-changing decision I had just made.
 That evening I received an email to say that my application had been accepted and all I needed to do was decide on a date.
 And that was the beginning of the adventure…

-A whole year passed before I actually left my small home town in the North of Scotland to begin the journey to Johannesburg.
+A whole year passed before I left my small home town in the North of Scotland to begin the journey to Johannesburg.
 I funded most of my trip myself, but also did some fundraising, inviting friends and family to a tea dance in a village hall and a ceilidh in a hotel.
-Cakes were baked, posters were made and it all seemed very jolly and exciting, but I still didn’t really know what I was getting involved in.
+Cakes were baked, posters were made and it all seemed very jolly and exciting, but I still didn’t know what I was getting involved in.
 I had no idea how important my feeble attempts at fundraising were, and how much of an impact on the animals’ lives I was going to have.

 The time finally came, a year and a day from the moment I spontaneously sent away the application.
 I had studied in my home town and had never done anything without the comfort of my parents not far behind me.
 Yet here I was embarking on my very first solo trip and, quite frankly, I was terrified.

 Moholoholo is run by a dedicated team of staff, who work night and day to ensure the animals are all correctly cared for and safe.
-The staff have so much to do with all the animals that they really rely on the team of volunteers there to help clean and tidy and generally take the strain.
-Our daily routine began at 6.45am with morning rounds.
+The staff have so much to do with all the animals that they rely on the team of volunteers there to help clean and tidy and generally take the strain.
+Our daily routine began at 6.45 am with morning rounds.
 You are divided into four groups, and each group has their own set of animals that they are responsible for.
 You feed them, clean their enclosures, make sure they are safe and happy and help provide enrichment to keep their daily lives exciting.
 After morning rounds we headed down to Forest Camp for breakfast – a fairly refreshing walk down a forest path, surrounded by the sounds of baboons calling each other and the early morning song of the birds.
 After breakfast, you meet in the clinic to discuss what will be done during “big jobs”.
 Then you have a free afternoon until afternoon rounds.

 My time at Moholoholo gave me exactly what I was looking for.
 I did get to do all the wonderful touristy things I had hoped for – going on a safari and spotting giraffes and lions in the wild, and going on a boat trip on the Blyde River Dam.
 However, I also experienced the darker, harsher side of things.
 I got to understand first-hand how difficult the rhino poaching situation was – within my first two weeks at Moholoholo there were three rhinos poached in the surrounding area.
 I was able to see the toll that human beings have taken on wild animals, pushing some of them to near extinction.
 It was very tiring, with long days filled with physical work, and some days were extremely emotional too.
 But it was the most rewarding, beautiful four weeks of my life and I am so, so glad that it was something that I was able to do.